MateuszKuba/DownloadAPI/readme.md

 I have applied also additional filter to be able to use enddpoint like /api/v1/download/?url=http://www.onet.pl to search for images specified by url field.
 The same is done for /images endpoint and /text endpoint.
 Docker-compose file were created for easy reproducibility.

+## What could be updated

+Tests for all endpoints.
+Tests for models creations.
+Tests for tasks.
+All endpoints allow for post,get,put,delete but maybe some of them should be read only.
+Serialization is not checked inside celery tasks so it could be also improved.
+Storage could be also changed for external like S3 drive.
+CD solution could be provided like .gitlab-ci or .travis-ci.
+Solution could be implemented also using amazon API gateway, SQS and lambda with terraform file for infrastructure creation if cloud solution was needed.
+Lambda files are good enough for files transformation or text retrieval from webpages and scale infinitely.

+## API

+Check IP address for online solution http://34.245.183.237:8000/api/v1/